 But an underlying, more problematic premise comes through: don’t believe the claims of public safety technology because causality, aka 1:1 linear cause and effect, remains incredibly difficult to prove.
 These authors don’t claim technology doesn’t or can’t help - just that it’s hard to prove how much it helps.

 I'm not asking you to accept that Flock Safety license plate readers or doorbell cameras or gunshot detection devices or any single technology is a one-stop shop, perfect solution that will solve all crime.
 I am asking you to review the different options you have, read the proof points, vet the statistics, and start with the premise that it’s possible to reduce, solve, and prevent crime in your community.
-Technology does help communities across the nation every single day.
-Here’s a recommendation for how you can consider stopping crime in your community.
+If you start with an open mind and do the research, I think you'll agree that technology does help communities across the nation every single day.
+Here’s my recommendation for how you can consider stopping crime in your community.

 It’s too easy to be a thief

 Many people install doorbell cameras as a potential solution to the property crime problem.
-However, as the NBC News article rightly points out, doorbell cameras may let you know if a crime happened.
-However, if you or the police don’t know the suspect who committed the crime, capturing a clear picture of them at your doorstep may not help.
+And as the NBC News article points out, doorbell cameras may let you know if a crime happened.
+However, if you or the police don’t know the suspect who committed the crime, capturing a clear picture of them at your doorstep may not be enough.
 According to the article, “you have a video of one unknown person in a city of two-and-a-half million people!” said Lt.
 Jack Harvey, a lead property crime investigator at the Houston Police Department.
-You may see that a crime occurred, but you won’t have the type of evidence police need to solve it.
+You may see that a crime occurred, but you may not have the type of evidence police need to solve it.

 Let’s do an exercise in statistics